top of page

 Sophie_Swaton.JPG

-Philosopher and economist, woman of action worried about the collapse of life, Sophie SWATON founded the "Zoein Foundation" in 2017.
+A philosopher and economist, a woman of action worried about the collapse of life, Sophie Swaton founded the "Zoein Foundation" in 2017.
 Lecturer and researcher at the Faculty of Geosciences of the University of Lausanne, specialist in transition issues including economics and spiritualities, she conceptualized the Ecological Transition Income, which is currently being tested.
-Sophie SWATON also co-directs the Ecology in question and Nouvelles Terres collections at the Presses Universitaires de France.
+Sophie Swaton also co-directs the Ecology in Question and Nouvelles Terres collections at the Presses Universitaires de France.

 Odile Tacchi 17 03 2023.JPG

-An engineer whose professional career took place between IGN and CNRS, Jean-Pierre (1940-2018) showed an insatiable taste for wide open spaces from adolescence.
-Lifelong diarist, through his work, he makes us live, day by day and over the years, a great adventure in the heart of the temperate rain forest of British Columbia.
+An engineer whose professional career took place between IGN (Institut Géographique National) and CNRS (Centre National de Recherche Scientifique), Jean-Pierre (1940-2018) showed an insatiable taste for wide open spaces from adolescence.
+A lifelong diarist, through his work he makes us live, day by day and over the years, a great adventure in the heart of the temperate rain forest of British Columbia.

 Odile, his wife and traveling companion, will give us her testimony while alerting us to the too short-term disappearance of one of the last great wild forests on the planet: a world of giants, lush vegetation, centuries-old trees, among tallest in the world...